cunarist/class-transform/README.md

-Because fields that are marked with `Exposed` don't actually have a valid value upon creation, you need to explicitly wrap them with `nullifyExposed` after construction to use them properly.
+Because fields that are marked with `Exposed` don't actually have a valid value upon creation, you need to explicitly wrap the instance with `nullifyExposed` after construction to use them properly, if the class includes `Exposed` fields.

 ```javascript
 import { nullifyExposed } from "class-transform";